kadams66/testyboi/README.md

 ## Git commands

-https://git-scm.com/docs - List of common commands and syntax https://ndpsoftware.com/git-cheatsheet.html#loc=index; - Cool interactive visualization of how the commands all interact https://training.github.com/downloads/github-git-cheat-sheet/ - GitHub official cheat sheet with more a smaller set of common commands and explanations
+https://git-scm.com/docs - List of common commands and syntax

+https://ndpsoftware.com/git-cheatsheet.html#loc=index; - Cool interactive visualization of how the commands all interact

+https://training.github.com/downloads/github-git-cheat-sheet/ - GitHub official cheat sheet with more a smaller set of common commands and explanations

 Additionally, you can type --help at the end of any command to bring up docs for that command

 ## Step 0 - Giting Git

+Install git if you haven't already.

+https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-Install git if you haven't already. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git This link shows how to install git depending on your OS.
+This link shows how to install git depending on your OS.
 There are many options, and even some GUI versions (also there under downloads and GUI clients on the left) that make things more convenient.
 Additionally, some IDEs and text editors alos have git support in the application itself, which is also quite easy (I know from experience VS-Code and Atom both have really nice git integrations).
-Also you'll obviously need a github account.
+Also, you'll obviously need a github account.

 ## Step 1 - Forking